 Neuroendocrine control of reproduction, pregnancy and parturition.

 Effects of early life stress in later life.

 Indicators of positive animal welfare.
 Collaborative research with Prof. Alistair Lawrence, SRUC.

 The circadian system, photoperiodism and seasonality

-The role of sex steroids in regulating the song control nucleus in birds (collaborative research with Dr George Bentley, The University of California, Berkeley USA)
+The role of sex steroids in regulating the song control nucleus in birds.
+Collaborative research with Dr George Bentley, UC Berkeley, USA)